Losing a loved one is never easy. But losing someone in the aftermath of a car accident can make matters even more devastating.

 - Emotional pain and suffering as a result of the loss of your loved one.

 If you have suffered damages in the aftermath of losing your loved one, reach out to a wrongful death attorney to work toward the compensation you need and deserve.
+Under the Texas statute of limitations for wrongful death, a claim must be filed within the 2-year time-limit or risk being barred from recovery.

 So what happens when someone dies in a car accident?
 Unfortunately, there is no simple answer, and it can often be a long and arduous process moving forward.